davdar/maam/writeup/paper.markdown

 `\end{corollary}`{.raw}
 This property is derived by transporting each Galois connection between monads through their respective Galois connections to `Σ`.
+This is also a direct corollary of Theorem \ref{galois-theorem} in Section
+\ref{galois-transformers-1} when cast in the compositional framework of Galois transformers.
 `\begin{proposition}`{.raw}
 The following orderings hold between the three induced transition relations:
 `````align````````````````````````````````````````